-The Gray Tree Frog is a medium sized frog that can be found perched in trees or on the side of your house.
+The Eastern Gray Tree Frog is a medium sized frog that can be found perched in trees or on the side of your house.
 They are not always gray in color and can be green.
 They have yellow or orange coloration on their back legs.
 They do not posses an x on its back so it can be easily identified if you can tell it apart from the Spring Peeper.

 Here is a video of some Eastern Gray Tree Frog males calling that I took